 One of the major contributors to bacterial contamination is probably effluent irrigation when soils are at or near saturation.
-As a rule of thumb, irrigation should not exceed the water-storage capacity of the soil.
+As a rule of thumb, irrigation should not exceed the waterstorage capacity of the soil.
 To prevent nutrient and bacteria loss to waterways in wet weather, adequate storage is needed to allow for deferred irrigation (Houlbrooke et al., 2004).
-The Lake Tuakitoto catchment, has five dairy farms, two had more than a months dairy effluent storage, the other farms had between 0-21 days' storage.
-On these farms, deferred irrigation is probably not possible all the time.
+Two of the five dairy farms in the Lake Tuakitoto catchment have more than a month's dairy effluent storage, while the other farms have between 0-21 days' storage.
+On these farms deferred irrigation is probably not possible all the time.

 In the Lake Tuakitoto catchment, sub-surface artificial drains commonly underlie pasture.
 Only one drain was sampled, which came from a sheep and beef property with no effluent irrigation.
 Over the sampling period, the drain had E. coli concentrations of between 1 and 27000 cfu/100 ml.
-The 80th percentile when flows were below median was just over 550 cfu/100ml.
+The 80^{th} percentile when flows were below median was just over 550 cfu/100ml.

 Faecal contamination of streams can be very high during floods due to the disturbance and mobilisation of sediments and the introduction of agricultural runoff.
-Bacteria concentrations at base flow are more important when considering the health risk to downstream water users (such as swimmers) and stock drinking water.
-(MfE, 2009).
-When looking at flows below median, Lovells Creek (East Branch) and Frasers Stream (Elliotvale Rd).were the most compliant with the MfE 'alert' level of 260 E. colil 100 ml, they met this guideline on every occasion bar one.
+Bacteria concentrations at base flow are more important when considering the health risk to downstream water users (such as swimmers) and stock drinking water (MfE, 2009).
+When looking at flows below median, Lovells Creek (East Branch) and Frasers Stream (Elliotvale Rd) were the most compliant with the MfE 'alert' level of 260 E. coli/100 ml, meeting this guideline on every occasion bar one.
 These two sites were also compliant with PC6A Schedule 15 limits.

 Counts of E. coli in the Lake Tuakitoto catchment were therefore generally high, with the highest median count (3260 cfu/100 ml) found at Lovells Creek (NW Branch).
 An investigation into the consistently high E.coli counts at this site was undertaken in April 2013.
-The cause of the high counts could not be identified, other than widespread stock access through lack of fencing (Figure 25) to the Creek combined with very low flows (which have the effect of concentrating contaminant concentrations).
+The cause of the high counts could not be identified, other than widespread stock access to the Creek through lack of fencing (Figure 25), combined with very low flows (which have the effect of concentrating contaminants).